 - A poorly ventilated ground floor or basement

-The best time to test for radon is when a home is changing hands, which is why home inspections present the perfect time for radon testing.
+The best time to test for radon is when a home is changing hands, so home inspections present the perfect time for radon testing.

 Do radon levels vary by state?